 - Oct 16, 2009 — Complete Set of 500 vintage marquee letters Pre-1900????

 If a theatre had nine lives, this theatre has spent them all.
 This theatre has caught fire, flooded and dodged the wrecking ball several times in her life.

-In 1866 The Turner Opera House was bulit at 3rd and Main in Dayton, Ohio.
+In 1866 The Turner Opera House was built at E. 1st Street and N. Main Street in Dayton, Ohio.
 Three years later the opera house burnt to the ground except for the front facade.
 The theatre reopened on Novermber 28, 1871 as the Music Hall.
 The original front facade was used, but the auditorium was now on the ground floor and the building itself was about two floors shorter.

 In 1885 the theatre name was changed to the Grand Opera House and in 1897, Daytonians got their first peek at motion pictures.
-In 1899 the theatre’s name was changed to the Victoria Opera House and then just the Victoria Theatre.
-The great flood of 1913 severely damaged the theatre, and again she came back only to catch fire again in 1919.
+On September 18, 1899 the theatre’s name was changed to the Victoria Opera House and then just the Victoria Theatre.
+The great flood of 1913 severely damaged the theatre, and again she came back only to be destroyed by fire again on January 15, 1918.

 In 1919 the theatre was renamed the Victory Theatre in honor of America’s WW I victory.
 In 1925, Houdini performed at the theatre and was said to have used the theatre’s vents for his great escape.
 Up until this point the theatre had always had live theatre, but in the 1930’s theatre was taking a back stage to motion pictures.